anirudhra/ifc6410/README.md

 medium_power
 ```

 NCQ can be disabled with kernel command line, a version for 6.6.x kernel is available in the repo.
-Alternatively, use the follow command to limit NCQ queue size to 1 in crontab:
+Alternatively, use the follow command to limit NCQ queue size to 1 in crontab and increase the timeout to 180sec (related to the problem but independent to NCQ):

 ```
 $ crontab -e
-@reboot, echo 1 > /sys/block/sda/device/queue_depth
+@reboot echo 1 > /sys/block/sda/device/queue_depth
+@reboot echo 180 > /sys/block/sda/device/timeout
 ```

 ### fsck error checking